-- Delegate?
+- Can I Delegate?
 (I recently delegated one of my blog tasks to a virtual assistant.
 It has freed up several hours each week for me.)

-- Stop trying to live up to what I see on Pinterest?
+- Do I need to stop trying to live up to what I see on Pinterest?

-- Get your kids involved in taking on some of the simple tasks on your list?
+- Can my children do some of the simple tasks on my list?

 Do whatever it takes to make that list achievable on an everyday basis.